aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 | `description` | Yes      | A natural language description of the agent’s purpose, used by Claude for automatic delegation.                                                             |
 | `tools`       | No       | A comma-separated list of specific tools the agent can use.
 If omitted, it inherits all tools from the main agent, including any connected via MCP servers. |
 | `skills`      | No       | A command-separated list of skill names the agent can have access to.                                                                                       |

+Here is the basic flow for creating a subagent and using them optimally:

+1. Create a subagent
+2. Create a hook that listens to the `SubAgentStop` hook and logs out the info so you have complete observability of what a subagent is doing.

 #### Subagent ideas